minekube/gate/.web/docs/guide/lite.md

 Gate Lite mode supports proxy behind proxy setups meaning you can use another proxy like Gate, BungeeCord or Velocity as a backend server.

-To preserve the real player IP address you should enable `proxyProtocol: true` or `realIP: true` (if using TCPShield) for the route as well as on the backend server.
+To preserve the real player IP address you should enable `proxyProtocol: true` or `tcpShieldRealIP: true` (if using Gate behind TCPShield service) for the route as well as on the backend server.

 ```yaml config-lite.yml
 config: